daattali/shinyjs/README.md

 </tr>
 <tr class="odd">
 <td><code>onclick</code></td>
 <td>Run R code when a specific element is clicked.
-Was originally developed with the sole purpose of running a <code>shinyjs</code> function when an element is clicked, though any R code can be used.</td>
+Was originally developed with the sole purpose of running a {shinyjs} function when an element is clicked, though any R code can be used.</td>
 </tr>
 <tr class="even">
 <td><code>onevent</code></td>